yard01/Liferay7/README.md

-# Using Handsontable in portlets of Liferay Portal v7
+# Using Handsontable in portlets of Liferay Portal v7 and other examples

 These modules are examples Handsontable (https://github.com/handsontable/handsontable) in Liferay Portal v7 CE (https://web.liferay.com/community/liferay-projects/liferay-portal/overview).